 Accountability and Permissions

-- Users who're accountable i.e., users who're owners and collaborators on objectives/measures/projects/actions within a plan will have view and edit access.
+- Users who're accountable i.e., users who're owners and collaborators on objectives/measures/projects/actions within a plan will have view access and edit access to the goals that they work on.

 - Users who're accountable for dashboards and reports i.e., users who're owners of the dashboards or reports will have view and edit access.